 Lighting Full cut off vs. traditional Provide full cut off lighting equipment which minimizes light spill and intrusion into neighbouring properties.
-Page 81 Public trail - Provide for public trail - linear linear park park connection where identified in Schedule 8 - Parks and Trails or otherwise practical.
+Public trail - linear park Provide for public trail - linear park connection where identified in Schedule 8 - Parks and Trails or otherwise practical.

 - 6.1.2 Highway noise.
-Sound mitigation including the use of concrete panels or walls to buffer highway noise should be installed along the Highway 9 corridor in West and East Popkum residential areas for; - a. existing residential lots by working together with the Ministry of Transportation and Infrastructure to create a design and funding strategy; and, - b. new development by ensuring new subdivision and zoning amendment proposals address noise impacts as a condition of approval.

-6.1.3 Good Neighbour Practices.
+Sound mitigation including the use of concrete panels or walls to buffer highway noise should be installed along the Highway 9 corridor in West and East Popkum residential areas for; - a. existing residential lot by working together with the Ministry of Transportation and Infrastructure to create a design and funding strategy; and, - b. new development by ensuring new subdivision and zoning amendment proposals address noise impacts as a condition of approval. - 6.1.3 Good Neighbour Practices.
 All building and development in Popkum-Bridal Falls should adhere to the FVRD's Good Neighbour Practices policy to ensure construction and site preparation impacts are managed and minimize impacts to the neighbouring residents.
-The Regional Board should consider broadening the Good Neighbour Practices to include existing and established neighbourhoods in addition to new developments and to include consideration of interface conflicts and possible trespass issues in developments adjacent to First Nation lands.

-- 6.1.4 Cross-jurisdictional subdivision.
-Subdivision applications to facilitate the creation of new parcels that straddle jurisdictional boundaries will not be supported by the Regional Board when they are deemed contrary to the public interest. - 6.1.5 Agricultural buffer.
-Rezoning applications to facilitate residential development along the Agricultural Land Reserve (ALR) boundary should adhere to the following best practices: - a.
-House design.
-Orient patios away from ALR lands; - b.
-Building placement a minimum of 25 meters (82 feet) from the edge of the agricultural land; - c.
-Landscape buffer and separation of uses in accordance with BC Ministry of Agriculture's Guide to Edge Planning - d.
-All rezoning applications adjacent to ALR lands shall be referred to the Agricultural Land Commission for review and comment
+- Agricultural buffer.
+Rezoning applications for facilitate residential development 6.1.4 along the Agricultural Land Reserve (ALR) boundary should adhere to the following best practices: - House design and materials, such patio orientated away from ALR lands; - b.
+Building placement a minimum of 25 meters (82 feet) from the edge of the agricultural land; - Landscape buffer in accordance with the Agricultural Land Commission (ALC) C. Agricultural Land Commission's report "Landscape Buffer Specifications"; - d.
+Graduated density to reduce exposure to farming uses.